jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_filter_diagnostics` option

-This option controls which diagnostics will be rendered by ICM.
+This option controls which diagnostics will be rendered by iCM.
 This option holds a dictionary of key-values, where the keys are Vim's filetype strings delimited by commas and values are dictionaries describing the filter.

 A filter is a dictionary of key-values, where the keys are the type of filter, and the value is a list of arguments to that filter.
 In the case of just a single item in the list, you may omit the brackets and just provide the argument directly.
-If any filter matches a diagnostic, it will be dropped and ICM will not render it.
+If any filter matches a diagnostic, it will be dropped and iCM will not render it.

 The following filter types are supported: